A tiny house can be accessible

 The slideshow presentation has many instructive photographs.
 You can also download the transcript of his presentation:

 2023 Update: Many of the features in these guidelines are in the National Construction Code and will take effect from October 2023.
-Most jurisdictions have agreed to adopt the Livable Housing Design Standard.
-As of December 2022 NSW, and WA said they will delay their adoption.
+Most jurisdictions have agreed to adopt the Livable Housing Design Standard but are yet to do so.
+Queensland, ACT and Victoria were the first adopters.

 Note: the Landcom Guidelines are difficult to find on the Landcom website.
-They have been archived in Trove (The National Library of Australia).
+They are archived in Trove (The National Library of Australia).
+The housing guidelines were part of a suite of guidelines that aim for liveable neighbourhoods.